techidaily/site-win11/source/_posts/aesthetic-enhancement-in-wt-with-personalized-schemes.md

 1. Right-click**Start** and select**Terminal** .
 2. In the tab bar at the top, click on the**dropdown arrow** and select**Settings** from the menu.
-3. In the**Profiles** section of the left side menu, select**Defaults** if you want to apply the scheme to all profiles or select a specific profile, such as[Windows PowerShell](https://www.makeuseof.com/what-is-windows-powershell/) or Command Prompt, to apply it to that particular one.
+3. In the**Profiles** section of the left side menu, select**Defaults** if you want to apply the scheme to all profiles or select a specific profile, such as [Windows PowerShell](https://www.makeuseof.com/what-is-windows-powershell/) or Command Prompt, to apply it to that particular one.
 ![the profiles section of windows terminal settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/profiles-section-windows-terminal.jpg)
 4. In the**Additional settings** section at the bottom of the right panel, click**Appearance** .
 ![the additional settings of a profile in windows terminal](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/06/git-bash-additional-settings.jpg)